dogweather/forkful/content/en/powershell/good-coding-practices/refactoring.md

 weight: 19
 ---

-## What & Why?
-Refactoring is the process of restructuring existing computer code without changing its external behavior, aiming to improve nonfunctional attributes of the software.
-Programmers refactor code to make it cleaner, more efficient, and easier to understand, which facilitates easier maintenance and future enhancements.

 ## How to:
 PowerShell doesn't have a dedicated refactoring tool built-in, but you can still clean up your code for readability and performance.
 Consider a function that's doing too much and how we might refactor it for clarity: